-C8A ADMISSION
+C8A - ADMISSION

-C8A Require Recommend Require for Some Consider if Submitted Not Used
+C8A Require Recommend Require for Some Consider if Submitted Not

-C8A SAT or ACT Х
+C8A SAT or ACT Х Submitted Used

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only х

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with writing required

-C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+C8B If your institution will make use of the ACT in admission decisions for applicants for Fall 2020, please indicate which ONE of the following a score will be used in the admissions process): , , , , C8B ACT with writing required C8B ACT with writing recommended C8B ACT with or without writing accepted х

-C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

-C8B SAT with Essay component required

-C8B SAT with Essay component recommended
+AT with Essay componen AT with Essay componen

-C8B SAT with or without Essay component accepted
+SAT with Essay component X •

-C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:
+Please indicate how your in nstitution will use the S. AT or ACT writing of SAT essay all that apply: ACT essay

-C8C SAT essay ACT essay

-C8C For admission х х
+For admission X X

-C8C For placement
+For placement

-C8C For advising
+For advising

-C8C In place of an application essay
+In place of an application e ssay

-C8C

-As a validity check on the application essay
+As a validity check on the a application essay

-C8C No college policy as of now
+No college policy as of now ı

-C8C Not using essay component
+Not using essay componen it

-C8D In addition, does your institution use applicants' test scores for academic advising?
-C8D
+In addition, does your insti emic advising?

-Yes No х
+Yes No

+X

-C8E Latest date by which SAT or ACT scores must be received for fall- 05/01 C8E Latest date by which SAT Subject Test scores must be received for fall-term admission
+Latest date by which SAT of or ACT scores must be received for fall- 05/01

+Latest date by which SAT S 00/01

+fall-term admission

+- I. •

-C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some C8F
+If necessary, use this space e to clarify your test pol licies (e.g., if tests a are recommended t for some

-C8G Please indicate which tests your institution uses for placement (e.g., state tests):

-C8G SAT

-C8G

-C8G SAT Subject Tests

-C8G AP

-C8G CLEP

-C8G Institutional Exam х

-C8G State Exam (specify):
+Please indicate which tests you ur institution uses for place ement (e.g., state test s): • ur institution uses for place ement (e.g., state test s): SAT ur institution uses for place ement (e.g., state test s): Please indicate which tests you SAT ACT SAT Subject Tests ur institution uses for place ement (e.g., state test s):